Direkt zur Hauptnavigation, zur Unternavigation dem Inhalt oder zum Seitenfuß

-In its pedagogic work, the "Haus der kleinen Forscher" takes children seriously as individuals who learn actively and are competent, inquisitive, and open to the world around them.
+In its pedagogic work, the Stiftung Kinder forschen takes children seriously as individuals who learn actively and are competent, inquisitive, and open to the world around them.
 The pedagogic vision of the Foundation is based on the concept of co-construction – that is, children and their reference persons jointly shape learning processes.
 Central to these learning processes are exploration and inquiry.

 Children's Everyday Lives Are Full of Research Questions